 Dealing with a leaky faucet can be frustrating, wasteful, and costly.
-Fortunately, fixing a leaky faucet is a relatively simple task that you can likely handle on your own.
+If you are wondering how to fix leaky faucet, then you’ve come to the right place.
+You would be happy to know that it is a relatively simple task that you can likely handle on your own.

-In this guide, we walk you through the common causes of a leaky faucet, tools that you’ll need to do the job, the step-by-step process to fix your leak, and when it might be time to seek professional help.
+In this guide, we walk you through the common causes of a leaky faucet, and the tools that you’ll need to do the job.
+It also covers the step-by-step process to fix the leak, and when it might be time to seek professional help.

 Why is my faucet leaking?